opentracing/specification/semantic_conventions.md

 The following Span tags combine to model RPCs:

 - `span.kind`: either `"client"` or `"server"`.
 It is important to provide this tag **at Span start time**, as it may affect internal ID generation.
-- `error`: whether the RPC ended in an error
 - `peer.hostname`, `peer.ipv4`, `peer.ipv6`, `peer.port`, `peer.service`: optional tags that describe the RPC peer (often in ways it cannot assess internally)

-### Message Oriented Middleware
+### Messaging

+Messaging systems are asynchronous, and therefore the relationship type used to link a Consumer Span and a Producer Span would be **Follows From** (see [References between Spans](./specification.md#references-between-spans) for more information on relationship types).

-The following Span tags combine to model Message Oriented Middleware communications:
+The following Span tags combine to model message based communications:

-- `mom.destination` and `mom.type`: as described in the table above
+- `message.destination`: as described in the table above
 - `span.kind`: either `"producer"` or `"consumer"`.
 It is important to provide this tag **at Span start time**, as it may affect internal ID generation.
-- `error`: whether the message exchange ended in an error
 - `peer.hostname`, `peer.ipv4`, `peer.ipv6`, `peer.port`, `peer.service`: optional tags that describe the messaging broker (often in ways it cannot assess internally)

 ### Database (client) calls